ANNE MORRIS

 After creating my personas and determining their goals, I finished my final requirement for this stage: laying out my plan for this project.

 To design a web interface that allows users to purchase vintage industrial pieces in a convenient, effectively laid-out way.
 The information hierarchy and navigation will clearly direct the user on how to carry out their goals.
+The interface will cleanly represent the brand and the style of vintage industrial while not distracting the user from their tasks or goals. |

 REQUIREMENTS & FRAMEWORK